gipritchard/Space-Debris/Space Debris.md

 Each space is limited to 3 debris.
 As debris accumulates, the risk of a _collision_ increases and _fragmentation_ becomes more dangerous.
 If you are required to place debris on a space and don't have enough in the supply, your team is defeated.

 - Flip face down orbit cards 1 at a time
-- Resolve each orbit card
+- Resolve each card
-	- If threat level increases, do **not** draw additional orbit cards or change debris amount
+	- If threat level increases, do **not** draw additional cards or change debris amount
-- Repeat until all orbit cards are discarded
+- Repeat until all cards are discarded
 ### Orbit Card
 - Locate the space on the game board
 - All spaceships in this space take 1 damage